-NOTE: SANDAG Technical Services Department staff will calculate the points awarded for this criterion.
+NOTE: SANDAG Contracts and Procurement staff will calculate the points awarded for this criterion.

 The grant-score ratio is calculated by dividing the total project grant request amount by the sum of points earned in Categories 1 through 5.
 The projects will be ranked against each other based on the resulting quotient and the available 10 points will be distributed accordingly.
-The project(s) with the smallest quotient will receive 10 points, and the one(s) with the largest quotient will receive 1 point.
+The project(s) with the largest quotient will receive 10 points, and the one(s) with the smallest quotient will receive 1 point.
 (Up to 10 points possible)